-Scientific excellence is a foundational element of Triad's mission at Los Alamos National Laboratory that depends upon objective, honest observation, analysis, and reporting.
+Scientific excellence is a foundational element of Triad's mission at Los Alamos National Laboratory that depends upon objective and honest observation, analysis, and reporting.
 We must perform our work with integrity in accordance with the highest ethical and professional standards.

 Research is the heart of LANL.
-The research we conduct at LANL is not only beneficial to the scientific community but to the world at large with the potential to affect the everyday lives of people across the globe.
-It is imperative that this research also upholds the ethical principles of research.
+The research we conduct at LANL is beneficial to the scientific community and the world at large, having the potential to affect the everyday lives of people across the globe.
+It is imperative this research upholds the ethical principles of research.
 Triad will not tolerate research misconduct of any kind including but not limited to: